How to Estimate Your Home's Value

-While I’ve found that online algorithms, known as Automated Valuation Models (AVM), have undervalued the home I own, many have found the complete opposite: These AVM’s yield higher home values than a real estate agent provides upon appraisal for a possible sale.
+While I’ve found that online algorithms, known as Automated Valuation Models (AVMs), have undervalued the home I own, many have found the complete opposite: These AVMs yield higher home values than a real estate agent provides upon an appraisal for a possible sale.

 3 Tips to Make a More Accurate Estimate of Your Home's Value

 The daily mortgage news blog the Ishakis Finance Report explained that even the house’s location in relation to a particular building, such as a school or house of worship, can result in vastly different appraisal values.

 One of the most significant discrepancies mentioned in terms of valuation changes for a location was train tracks.

 "If the house was…on the wrong side of the train tracks, the computer doesn’t know…I have seen $100,000 differences with a train track involved."

 Ouch! $100,000 is a lot of money to lose out on in a home sale just because you picked the wrong side of the tracks.
 Many home sellers don’t like hearing this news, though.
 I wouldn’t want to hear that my home is worth 10% less (or $100,000 less!) than I thought it could sell for.